MuneebAhmedQureshi/Using-Weka-and-Python-for-Data-Mining/README.md

 Run: python -m pip install python-weka-wrapper3<br><br>
 Weka Library and Python are now successfully installed<br><br>

-# Setting Environment Variable MOOC_DATA on Windows 7
+# Setting Environment Variable MOOC_DATA

-It is set just for understanding purpose, you can access files directly also.
+It is set just for understanding purpose, you can access files directly also.<br><br>
 Set a new Environment Variable <br><br>
 Set variable name to MOOC_DATA or whatever you want to use in your program<br><br>
 Set variable value to the <b>full path of folder where you have stored weka datasets</b> e.g C:\Users\hp\Documents\WekaDatasets\ <br><br>